 Best trendy brunch

-Known for its Southern comfort food and cocktails, this NoDa staple from the mind behind Growlers Pourhouse and Crepe Cellar serves brunch during the week.
+Known for its Southern comfort food and cocktails, this NoDa staple from the minds behind Growlers Pourhouse and Crepe Cellar serves brunch during the week.

-Staple brunch item: Chicken Biscuit Sandwich, with de-boned fried chicken, slaw, honey mustard and pickles ($7)
+Staple brunch item: Chicken Biscuit Sandwich with de-boned fried chicken, slaw, honey mustard, and pickles ($8)

-Must-try brunch item: Cinnamon roll, with cinnamon, sugar and milk caramel ($4)
+Sweet: Cinnamon roll with cinnamon, sugar, and milk caramel ($4)

-Find it at 3106 North Davidson Street and connect on Facebook, Twitter and Instagram.
-Haberdish does brunch a little differently than your other go-tos: it’s only offered during the week, Tuesday through Friday, 9 a.m.-2 p.m. (full menu here).
+Find it at 3106 N. Davidson St. Haberdish does brunch a little differently than your other go-to spots: It’s only offered during the week from 9 a.m. to 2 p.m.
+Tuesday through Friday (full menu here).

 Best Uptown brunch

-The farm-focused restaurant, from Asheville-based Chef William Dissen, opened in Uptown earlier this year with floor-to-ceiling windows, mezzanine seating and extensive breakfast, lunch, dinner and brunch menus.
+The farm-focused restaurant from Asheville-based Chef William Dissen opened in Uptown a couple of years ago with floor-to-ceiling windows, mezzanine seating, and extensive breakfast, lunch, dinner, and brunch menus.

 Best brunch when you want to feel like you’re not in Charlotte

-Staple brunch item: #BEC, with a slab of bacon, American cheese and sunny-side up egg on a potato roll ($9)
+Thick Bacon Alert: #BEC with a slab of bacon, American cheese, and sunny-side up egg on a potato roll ($9)